dustinpfister/blog_posts/_posts/js-array-find.md

 <!-- more -->

 ## 1 - Basic examples of the array find method

+To start out with there is just playing around with a few basic examples of the array find method.
+So in this section I will just be doing just that with some basic examples that just involve finding the first value in an array from left to right with the array find method.
+The focus here will just be on the array find method for the most part, and keeping the examples fairly simple.
+Alter in this post I will be getting into some alternatives array methods and features in javaScript that might prove to also be useful ways to go about finding something in an array.

 ### 1.1 - Simple array fo numbers example